ekzhang/fastseg/README.md

 )
 ```

 You can run raw inference in your own pipeline with `model.forward()`, like any other PyTorch model.
-However, we also provide convenience functions `model.predict_one()` and `model.predict()`, which run preprocessing and normalization on a PIL image in addition to inference.
+However, we also provide convenience functions `model.predict_one()` and `model.predict()`, which run preprocessing and normalization on PIL images directly and return labels.

 ```python
 import torch